cylc/cylc-doc/src/workflow-design-guide/general-principles.rst

 Clock-triggered tasks typically have to handle late data arrival.
-Task :cylc:conf:`execution retry delays` can be used to simply retrigger the task at intervals until the data is found, but frequently retrying small tasks should probably not go to a :term:`job runner`, and multiple task failures will be logged for what is a essentially a normal condition (at least it is normal until the data is really late).
+Task :cylc:conf:`execution retry delays` can be used to simply retrigger the task at intervals until the data is found, but frequently retrying small tasks is inefficient, and multiple task failures will be logged for what is a essentially a normal condition (at least it is normal until the data is really late).